-The setup time for deploying the service is reduced as the software is pre-installed and configured.
+The setup time for deploying the service is reduced as the software is pre-installed and configured is one of the key benefits of SaaS.
 A new instance is provisioned in the cloud and in a couple of minutes or hours, the application is ready to use.
 If space becomes a problem, a new server is simply commissioned.

 Because there are no infrastructure setup costs involved, there is a reduced need for on-premises resources – all IT infrastructure is managed and maintained by the SaaS provider.

 Most SaaS applications are subscription based.
 This means customers only have to pay for what they use and can scale up or down as they need.
-Revenue and costs also become more predictable as a result of this pricing model.
+Revenue and costs also become more predictable as a result of this pricing model which is another one of the key benefits of SaaS.

 Apart from the scalability for usage-based pricing (for both vendor and customer), the service can be scaled to suit their requirements.